robinmoon2/AI_Application_HY/README.md

 For the second strategy we used a Label encoding this time of the opening feature.
 It does not increase the dimensionality of our dataset but it will create a little bias in the algorithm as the label encoding is used for ordered feature and the opening code is not one of this kind.
 The random forest algorithm give us a 37% accuracy.
 The last strategy was to reduce the number of feature to only the one which are really correlated to the winner and victory status of the game.
 We found a 35% accuracy.

-In conlusion, although the random forest is the best supervised algorithm for classification problem it appears that it cannot predict the winner and the victory status of the game easily.
+In conclusion, although the random forest is the best supervised algorithm for classification problem it appears that it cannot predict the winner and the victory status of the game easily.

+### Predicting the winner

 ---